Mulled wine, sparkling lights, New Year’s Eve parties…the holiday season is upon us! Here are the best cities to visit during the holidays.

 Hamburg, Germany

-Each year, the Germans greet Christmas with a collective smile and a raised mug of gluhwein.
-The Northeastern port city of Hamburg joins the festivities with gusto — installing an impressive thirty Christmas markets, including the world’s only erotic Christmas market in the red light district of St-Pauli.
+But Hamburg also has a surprise up its sleeve – the world’s only erotic Christmas market nestled in the red light district of St-Pauli.
 The largest of these markets is the Weihnachtsmarkt, located on Rathausmarkt Square against the regal backdrop of historic City Hall.
 Hamburg is also home to some of the world’s best house and techno clubs, so it’s worth sticking around for New Year’s Eve.

 Hong Kong, China